Kite Realty Group Trust (NYSE:KRG) Releases FY 2022 Earnings Guidance

-Kite Realty Group Trust (NYSE:KRG) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided EPS guidance of $1.690-$1.750 for the period.
+Kite Realty Group Trust (NYSE:KRG – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of $1.690-$1.750 for the period.
 The company issued revenue guidance of -.

+Kite Realty Group Trust (NYSE:KRG – Get Rating) last announced its quarterly earnings data on Sunday, February 13th.
+The real estate investment trust reported ($0.52) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.01) by ($0.51).
+Kite Realty Group Trust had a negative net margin of 21.65% and a negative return on equity of 4.27%.
+During the same period last year, the business posted $0.33 earnings per share.
+On average, analysts predict that Kite Realty Group Trust will post 1.61 earnings per share for the current year.

-KRG has been the topic of a number of research analyst reports.
-Robert W. Baird upgraded shares of Kite Realty Group Trust from a neutral rating to an outperform rating and boosted their target price for the company from $21.00 to $24.00 in a research note on Thursday, January 13th.
-Jefferies Financial Group assumed coverage on shares of Kite Realty Group Trust in a report on Wednesday, October 27th.
-They issued a buy rating and a $26.00 price target on the stock.
-Zacks Investment Research raised Kite Realty Group Trust from a sell rating to a hold rating in a report on Tuesday.
-KeyCorp raised their target price on Kite Realty Group Trust from $23.00 to $25.00 and gave the stock an overweight rating in a research report on Friday.
-Finally, StockNews.com cut Kite Realty Group Trust from a hold rating to a sell rating in a research report on Wednesday, February 16th.
-One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating, five have assigned a buy rating and one has issued a strong buy rating to the company.
+Several brokerages have recently commented on KRG.
+Robert W. Baird raised Kite Realty Group Trust from a neutral rating to an outperform rating and upped their target price for the company from $21.00 to $24.00 in a report on Thursday, January 13th.
+KeyCorp increased their price objective on Kite Realty Group Trust from $23.00 to $25.00 and gave the stock an overweight rating in a research note on Friday, February 18th.
+StockNews.com downgraded Kite Realty Group Trust from a hold rating to a sell rating in a research note on Wednesday, February 16th.
+Finally, Zacks Investment Research raised Kite Realty Group Trust from a sell rating to a hold rating in a research note on Tuesday, February 22nd.
+One research analyst has rated the stock with a sell rating, one has assigned a hold rating, five have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
 According to MarketBeat.com, the stock has an average rating of Buy and a consensus price target of $25.57.

 Kite Realty Group Trust operates as a real estate investment trust.
 It engages in the ownership, operation, acquisition, development, and redevelopment of neighborhood and community shopping centers in selected markets in the United States.
 The company was founded on August 16, 2004 and is headquartered in Indianapolis, IN.